Mac-Jackson/Mac-Jackson/README.md

   - [Installing Cisco Packet Tracer](https://github.com/Mac-Jackson/Cisco.PKT)

 - <b>FULL STACK NETWORK PROJECT -
  The Full Stack Network Project is designed to provide an understanding of a complete HQ/Branch network and the project build-out process.
-I learned how to plan, design, and implement my own Full Stack Network with a headquarters location and two branch offices.
+I learned how to plan, design, and implement my own Full Stack Network with a headquarters location and two branch office project.

    - [Final FSNP Project Configuration](https://github.com/Mac-Jackson/FSNP-Project)